 In Indonesia itself, government policies that limit physical contact between people have hit several businesses hard.
 The trade sector, such as retail, has also felt the impact of this policy.
-Several small retailers or grocery stores have_suffered losses because of a lack of buyers.
+Several small retailers or grocery stores have suffered losses because of a lack of buyers.
 The social distancing policy carried out by the government has disrupted the distribution system of goods.
 Not only small retailers, but large retail companies, such as department stores, supermarkets, warehouses, and hypermarkets, have also experienced the same thing.

-Because of excessive fear, people flocked to supermarket outlets and shopping centers centres to buy up various necessities, such as rice, sugar, cooking oil, and instant noodles.
+Because of excessive fear, people flocked to supermarket outlets and shopping centres to buy up various necessities, such as rice, sugar, cooking oil, and instant noodles.
 The community also bought up various personal and household hygiene products.
 As a result, it completely depleted the stock of these products on the market.
 Even though it seems profitable, retail companies have limited ability to replenish used products.
 This panic-buying phenomenon causes a scarcity of products in retail outlets.

 If the demand for products increases, there will be an economic law of supply and demand, which causes product prices to soar.
-If allowed to continue, this phenomenon will trigger inflation (Darma, Pusriadi & Hakimet al., 2018; Pusriadi & Darma, 2017Kho, 2021); therefore, a new business strategy is needed.
+If allowed to continue, this phenomenon will trigger inflation (Kho, 2021); therefore, a new business strategy is needed.

 Meanwhile, retail managers are also making efforts to prevent the spread of the global epidemic among their workers.
 Fear of contracting Covid-19 has also forced retail managers to refuse many vendors or salesmen who supply products.
-They try to limit physical contact with the salesman who represents the distributor (Darma et al., 2020).
+They try to limit physical contact with the salesman who represents the distributor.